thely/performable-maps/README.md

 ## Python API "endpoints"

 These are internal endpoints meant to interact with data saved in a Sqlite3 database.
 They aren't "true" endpoints because the server is implemented using SimpleHttpServer, and I felt better about taking the cheap route with query strings than trying to reinvent Flask.
-Interacting with Google Maps is a separate action, done in a browser window.
 All data is returned as JSON.

-### ?type=paths
+### ?obj=maps&type=paths

 Paths is a list of each set of directions saved in the database.